kthys/anki-japanese-examples/README.md

 1. In the main Anki window, go to **Tools > Batch process examples**.
 2. In the "**Data Management**" section, choose your target language (English or French) and click **Download data**.
 Wait for the progress to complete.
-3. In the "**Execution**" section, select your target Deck and map the Source field (containing your lookup word), the Japanese example field, and the Translated example field.
+3. In the "**Execution**" section, select your target Deck — you can process a whole deck tree (including its subdecks) or narrow it down to a single subdeck.
+4. Map the Source field (containing your lookup word), then the Japanese example, Translated example, and Audio fields.
+You can add up to 3 example/translation field pairs to fill several examples per card.
-4. Check "Skip cards with existing examples" if you only want to process empty cards.
+5. Check "Skip cards with existing examples" if you only want to process empty cards.
-5. Click **Run batch process** and let the engine populate your deck!
+6. Click **Run batch process** and let the engine populate your deck!
+A report shows the results when it finishes, including audio downloads, and you can press **Ctrl+Z** to undo the whole run.

 ## License